pixel8fun/contracts/README.md

   * Exponential price curve.
   * Pool mints NFTs on-demand until no more left to mint.
 Initial buyers thus recieve minted freshly NFTs.
   * Sellers sell NFTs into pool, and subsequent buyers recieve these NFTs until they run out, after which the pool again mints new NFTs.
+* Force-swapping
+  * The purpose is to ensure a game can always be finished if atleast one player keeps playing by prevent "forever lost" tiles.
+  * Also provides for an interesting game dynamic!
+  * Force swaps have a cost - fee goes into prize pool.
+  * Users can force-swap tiles with another user (except those held by the pool).
+  * Tiles have a predefined cooldown period when they've just been swapped or bought from the pool - within this period they cannot be swapped.
-* To encourage holders to mint and reveal NFTs a points system is implemented:
+* To encourage holders to mint and reveal NFTs prizes are awarded:
   * A percentage of every NFT trade goes into a prize pool, accumulating over time.
-  * Every permissioned mint will award points to the caller.
-  * Every permissioned reveal will award points to the caller.
+  * Every permissioned reveal will award points to the revealer.
-  * After all tiles have been minted and revealed the users with the highest points can claim a share of the prize pool.
+  * After a predefined reveal threshold is reached prizes are given to the top 3 point scorers, biggest trader and biggest force swapper.

 Technicals details: